 I have devoted my life and career to guiding my clients towards a healthier way of life.
 Of course, we cannot always help the number of toxic chemicals we are exposed to on a daily basis, even if we are vigilant about what we put into and on our bodies.
-That is why detoxing and finding balance with Mineral Power is so important!
+That is why detoxing and finding balance with Myers Detox Protocol is so important!
 Here are just a few ways you can work to rid your body of these nasty chemicals that infiltrate our lives and environments:

 - Take supplements of folate, B6, B12, and Trimethylglycine (TMG).
 They help reduce homocysteine that inhibits the ability to detoxify organophosphate pesticides.
 Oral or intravenous glutathione helps remove toxins, as do modified citrus pectin and other natural chelators like Biosil, Zeolite and cilantro.

 - Drink spring water or properly filtered water.
 Store in glass containers, preferably, or in plastic containers with 1, 2, or 5 designations on the bottom.
 Adding lemon to water helps with detoxification.
 There are also many detox herbal teas available, including ingredients like dandelion root, licorice root, and burdock root.